What Do You Want from Me (Forever the Sickest Kids song): Composition and lyrics

 "What Do You Want From Me" was written by Austin Bello, Caleb Turman and Shep Goodman, while Michael Goodman handled production.
 Guitarist Marc Stewart spoke about the song's meaning with Alternative Press.
 He stated, "This song is about not listening to everyone around you and realizing it's about you and not what others think you should be.
 We wrote it during a time in our lives when everyone was trying to push us in different ways."

 On March 19, 2010, the single was re-released for the film Diary of a Wimpy Kid, entitled "What Do You Want from Me (Diary of a Wimpy Kid Mix)".
 This version features slight changes in the lyrics from the original version to make the song more kid-oriented.
 The verse "I don't wanna waste my time again/By getting wasted with so-called friends", was changed to "I don't wanna waste my time again/By getting crazy with so-called friends."
-The second verse, "And I've been thinking that we've been drinking in hopes to maintain our sanity", was changed to, "And I've been thinking that we've been sinking in hopes to maintain our sanity."
+The second verse, "And I've been thinking that we've been drinking in hopes to maintain our sanity", was changed to, "And I've been thinking that we've been sinking in hopes to maintain our sanity.
+And "Ripped my heart out of my chest" is changed to "Wear my heart out of my chest."